raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/3. Spring Boot/2. Spring Boot – Dependency Management using Maven/README.md

    - **`test`**: Dependencies are used for testing only.

 5. **Version Management**:
-   - Define dependency versions directly in the `pom.xml` or use a parent POM for version management across multiple projects.
+   - Define dependency versions directly in the `pom.xml`.
    - Spring Boot provides dependency management for common versions used in its starters, simplifying version control.

 ### Example